Survey and Taxonomy of Adversarial Reconnaissance Techniques: Case Studies of Real-World Cyberattacks

-\paragraph{Lessons Learned} By analyzing real-world attack scenarios, we see that both external and internal reconnaissance play a significant role in a successful attack.
+\paragraph{Lessons Learned} By analyzing real-world attack scenarios, we see that both external {(spear-phishing or water-hole attacks in the Ukrainian power-grid cyberattack and the Bangladesh Bank cyber heist)} and internal reconnaissance {(Execution Guardrail techniques of APT41, system scanning in the Ukrainian power-grid cyberattack)} play a significant role in a successful attack.
 The threat groups initially collect publicly-available information, extract necessary details, and plan accordingly.
 Then, they gain access by breaching internal systems and use malware to gain access in the internal network, followed by obtaining system details.
-Advanced persistent threats can perform internal reconnaissance for a long time without being detected; and in the meantime, the adversaries keep finding loopholes to improve their attack plan.
-Finally, based on the pieces of evidence, we can conclude that most of these attacks were well-planned and caused tremendous loss to the target organizations.
+Advanced persistent threats can perform internal reconnaissance for a long time {(six months during the Ukrainian power-grid cyberattack)} without being detected; and in the meantime, the adversaries keep finding loopholes to improve their attack plan.
+Based on {these case studies}, we can see that many attacks are well-planned and cause tremendous loss to the target organizations.

-\subsection{Related Literature Surveys}
+\section{Related Literature Surveys}

-Next, we review previous works that discuss different aspects of cyber reconnaissance in terms of techniques and tools.
-The number of reviews concentrated on reconnaissance is relatively low.
-Some studies surveyed and discussed reconnaissance techniques, methodologies, and approaches (e.g.,~\cite{shaikh2008network,arkin1999network,claypool2002stealth,dar2018silent}).
-Some other works evaluated the performance of publicly available reconnaissance tools (e.g.,~\cite{holm2011quantitative,wang2017ethical,coffey2018vulnerability}).
+We now discuss previous survey papers that discuss different aspects of cyber reconnaissance in terms of techniques and tools.
+The number of reviews {that focus specifically} on reconnaissance is relatively low.
+Some studies have surveyed and discussed different reconnaissance techniques, methodologies, and approaches (e.g.,~\cite{mazurczyk2021cyber,rai2021using,hassan2018evolution,shaikh2008network,shaikh2008network,bhuyan2011surveying,dar2018silent}).
+Other works have evaluated the performance of publicly available reconnaissance tools (e.g.,~\cite{holm2011quantitative,wang2017ethical,coffey2018vulnerability}).